-The FV function can calculate compound interest and return the future value of an investment.
-To configure the function, we need to provide a rate, the number of periods, the periodic payment, the present value.
+To calculate compound interest in this example, we need to provide the FV function with the number of periods, the periodic payment, and the present value like this:

 =FV(C6/C8,C7*C8,0,-C5) =FV(0.05/12,10*12,0,-1000) =FV(0.00417,120,0,-1000) =1647